FOG and Your Home

 Watch out for scams

-Be cautious of commercial additives, including detergents that claim to dissolve grease.
+Be cautious of commercial additives, including detergents & enzymes that claim to dissolve grease.
 These additives simply pass the grease down the pipes where it will clog the lines in another area.
-They are a waste of money.
+They are a waste of money, and are strongly discouraged.

 Speak with your friends and neighbors about the problem of grease in the sewer system and how to keep it out.
 For additional “FOG” Best Management Practices and other information, please check out the Special Districts link at www.co.lake.ca.us or call the Lake County Special Districts Administration at 263-0119.